rajm893/NLP-based-ML-model-on-Quora-question-pairs-dataset/README.md

-# NLP-Based Question Pairs Similarity Prediction 📚🔍
+# Building NLP based ML-model on Kaggle's Question-pairs dataset using FastAPI and Docker 📚🔍

 ## Project Overview 📋